mbridak/FieldDayLogger/README.md

 ![Alt text](https://github.com/mbridak/FieldDayLogger/raw/main/pics/loggerscreenshot.png)

+## 2021 Field Day, what was learned.

+I didn't test my shack computer prior to Field Day.
+Why?
+Well I'm an idiot, and that's what idiots do.
+I start up a pre built binary and all is good.
+I make my first contact.
+I submit the contact and it crashes straight away...
+Ooooo I think...
+That's not good.

+This is something another user might not experience.
+I didn't have xplanet installed and configured and the app tried to write to a non existing folder/file.
+Who needs error checking...
+We do.
+I'll fix that pretty soon now.

+Crash cause #2, I some how left off a database field in the unpacking logic where it goes to send a qso record to Cloudlog.
+Alot of people don't use Cloudlog.
+So not so terrible.
+I do, so it was a little irksome to me.
+I've already fixed this and pushed the changes with in 20 minutes of the start of Field Day.

+Not a great start, but lessons learned.

+Now some good news.
+That FT8 wsjt auto logging thing worked great out of the box.
+I was frankly amazed.
+Any time I needed to use the restroom, get a drink, a snack, whatever.
+I set up ft8 to call cq, check it every few minutes and rake in the points.

-## Experimental feature
+## FT8

-I plan on operating some FT8 during Field Day to suppliment my rock'n CW score.
-You may ask if my CW score will be so rock'n why would I need supplimening?
-To that I say...
-"Shut up..."

-So I've added a UDP server on port 2237 to accept UDP datagrams from WSJT-X. It's totally unicast, and "Hey thats my port, get your own port."
+I've added a UDP server on port 2237 to accept UDP datagrams from WSJT-X. It's totally unicast, and "Hey thats my port, get your own port."
 So it won't play nice with others on the port playground.

 Right now it just adds a contact if WSJTx sends an ADIF logged packet.
 It monitors the status packets looking for the dxcall field and flags dupes in the logging window.

-Will it work?
-Mmmmmm sure...
-Sure it will.
-I can't really test it untill the day of the event 'cause you know there aint a lot of people calling CQ FD right now...
-Sooo Yeah...

 ## Caveats

 This is a simple logger ment for single op, it's not usable for clubs.
 Field Day only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
 But ADIF and CloudLog needed something else, So I Chose FT8.
 Yes Yes, I know.
 FT8 is the spawn of Satan, and is killing Ham Radio...
 Blah Blah Blah...
-But I needed it for the experiment mentioned above.
+But I needed it for the ~~experiment~~ fully baked feature mentioned above.
 Flames will be directed to the /dev/null dept. Feel free to change it to what ever you will use.
 Just search for the two places in the code 'FT8' is used and Bob's your dads brother.

 ## Running the binary